ba-cs/d3-scatter-plot/README.md

 # Visualize Data with a Scatterplot Graph

-This is the [seventh project](https://www.freecodecamp.org/challenges/visualize-data-with-a-scatterplot-graph) for freeCodeCamp's Data Visualization certificate.
+This is the (https://www.freecodecamp.org/challenges/visualize-data-with-a-scatterplot-graph) for freeCodeCamp's Data Visualization certificate.

-Completed On: 10 August 2017
+Completed On: July 2nd, 2024

 ## Objective